 Students wishing to enroll in courses for no grade and no credit may enroll as audit students.
-Audit status must be declared in the Registrar's Office by the fifth day of the semester or the end of the add period for that term as stated in the College catalog.
+Audit status must be declared in the Registrar's Office by the Friday before classes begin.
 Audit students will be charged the current tuition and fee rate.
 Audited courses are NOT financial aid eligible.